 OK, I’m convinced to do it properly, but I need more help.

-If you want to find out more about how to maximise your email campaigns, give us a call on 01952 897444 and have a chat with us or pop us an email to email@example.com.
+If you want to find out more about how to maximise your email campaigns, give us a call on 01952 897444 and have a chat with us or drop us a message.
 We have designed many effective email campaigns for a wide variety of customers over the years and will be happy to do the same for you.